FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/bridgedb-recipe.md

 ```

 > :book: This N-to-N relationship stems from different *scientific lenses* in the data sources.
-You can read more about these in **[CITE]**.
+You can read more about these in (Brenninkmeijer et al., n.d.).
 The core idea is that depending on the domain/application of the data we can consider different entities as unique.
 While certain proteins could be considered "equal" from a biological perspective they may require differentiation when using a chemical lense.
 This is what then leads to N-to-N relationships.

 #### R Package